tomasfarias/airflow-dbt-python/docs/development.rst

 Development
 ===========

+This section dives into the development process of *airflow-dbt-python* by describing how you may setup a local development environment, and comply with all coding standards to make an effective contribution.

-This section describes how to setup a development environment.
-If you are looking to dig into the internals of airflow-dbt-python and make a (very appreciated) contribution to the project, read along.
+If you are looking to dig into the internals of *airflow-dbt-python* and make a (very appreciated) contribution to the project, it's recommended that you check out the :ref:`how_does_it_work` page which describes how *airflow-dbt-python* works as well as the thought process and some of the history behind the design decisions taken.

 Poetry
 ------